journal-club/wiki-data/news/fests/pearl-18/newsletter/medakandpocharam.md

 If you intend to stay the night here then there are quite a few decent hotels in Medak but the Haritha hotel managed by the Telangana Tourism would be the best option.

-Happy Travelling.
+Happy Travelling!

-*by Vamsi Nallapareddy*
+*Article by Vamsi Nallapareddy*